-Cynthia Wesley-Esquimaux argues that Western-based research, which informs the "best practices" commonly used by the child welfare field, is of questionable value in work with FNIM families and communities due to their Anglo-European bias and lack of FNIM-specific information.
+Cynthia Wesley-Esquimaux argue Western-based research, which i "best practices" commonly used child welfare field, is of questiona value in work with FNIM families communities due to their Anglo-European bias and lack of FNIM-specific information.
 Instead, she presents the notion of "wise practices" that are based on experience and subsequent reflection in work with FNIM families (2010).

-When compared to conventional Western approaches, wise practices are considered more promising, as they accommodate the worldview of those being served and increase our understanding of what to do and what to expect.
+When compared to conventional Western approaches, wise practices are considered more promising, as they accommodate the worldview of those being ser and increase our understanding what to do and what to expect.
+St Distant

-Wise practice experience reveals that FNIM child welfare practice must be family-centered, with CAS staff open to working within the collective nature of FNIM life.
+Wise practice experience reveals welfare practice must be family-centered, with CAS staff open to working within the collective nature of FNIM life.
 Wise practices are inclusive, and work with FNIM leadership and their representation in a peaceful and child-centered manner.
 Extensive collaboration with FNIM band representatives or pre-mandated service staff are examples of inclusive practice.